MLB Bullpen Betting Trends

 Team7-9th Inning Team ERA7-9th ERA When Winning7-9th ERA Up 1 Run

-Data courtesy of Odds Shark’s database for the 2022 season
+Data courtesy of Odds Shark’s database as of August 31st, 2023

 2023 MLB Best Bullpen Betting Trends